hernquist/job-poster/README.md

 ### SQLite
 I wrote raw schema query to access the sqlite database.
 Returning bids by job was a little tricky.
 SQLite does not have a method for assembling related table data into an array.
 So I wrote some custom javascript to assemble bids into a list. `getBidsFromJobs` and `applyBidsToJobs` do that heavy lifting.
 I thought it was appropriate to unit test that work.
-As I mentioned in `Next Steps`, I would incorporate knex and bookshelf to help write queries and help transform data.
+As I mentioned in `Next Steps`, I would incorporate `[knex.js]|(https://knexjs.org/guide/query-builder.html#knex)` and `[bookshelf]|(https://bookshelfjs.org/)` to help write queries and help transform data.
 No reason to write custom code for problems that have been solved repeatedly over time.

-I facilitate development I seeded the database with users, jobs, and bids. `backend/src/database/seeds.ts`
+To facilitate development, I seeded the database with users, jobs, and bids. `backend/src/database/seeds.ts`

 ### Frontend routing
 I used `react-router-dom` to allow some dynamic routes.
-The config can indexes all frontend routes.
+The Routing Config indexes all frontend routes.

 ```
 export enum RoutingConfig {